 The current bookstore’s owner Angela Trigg is the granddaughter of Adelaide Trigg and knows that not only is the store “..haunted by the ghosts of all great literature,” (Christopher Morley, The Haunted Book Shop) but that the ghosts of the two book-loving Marston sisters, Adelaide Marston Trigg and Eleanor Marston Benz, are looking down on the endeavor with big, wide grins.

 About the Owner

-Angela Trigg will be familiar to any regular at Bienville Books as she’s worked there since Feb 2011, recommending books to regulars and visitors alike and is excited that the new bookstore will be in the same location (Thanks, Russ!)
+Angela Trigg will be familiar to any regular at Bienville Books as she worked there since Feb 2011, recommending books to regulars and visitors alike and is excited that the new bookstore is in the same location (Thanks, Russ!)

 On the sly, though, she’s been moonlighting as a romance author, writing under the pen name Angela Quarles.
 She is a RWA RITA® award-winning and USA Today bestselling author of contemporary, time travel, and steampunk romance.
 Library Journal named her steampunk set in Mobile, Steam Me Up, Rawley, Best Self-Published Romance of 2015 and Must Love Chainmail won the 2016 RITA® Award in the paranormal category, the first indie to win in that category.

 In addition to Bienville Books, she worked at Oxford Books in Atlanta in the early 90s, one of the old great indie bookstores that no longer exists.
 She has a B.A. in International Studies and Anthropology with a minor in German from Emory University in Atlanta and a M.A. in Heritage Preservation from Georgia State University.
 She has been past president of the Mobile Writer’s Guild, and current president of the Gulf Coast Chapter of Romance Writer’s of America with deep roots in the writing community.